 Specialist vehicle cover – normal motoring insurance will not cover a vehicle for business use, so tradespeople and contract workers will need to take out specialist commercial vehicle insurance.
 This also often allows you the option of adding extra cover to protect contents such as tools, as long as they are not left in the vehicle overnight.

 Professional Indemnity – As a professional, you and your business are expected to deliver a quality of service that falls within the expected accepted standards of your industry.
 If mistakes are made and a client sues you then this could be financially devastating to your business.
 Professional indemnity insurance gives you the reassurance that you are protected against the cost of a lawsuit or claim.
 Compare professional indemnity quotes from leading PI insurance providers here.

-How Business Insurance Service can help
+How Business Insurance Service can help tradesman

 Whether you’re a sole trader or a large construction company, your insurance portfolio has to be up to date and provide you and your business with the right level of protection.
-Rather than trying to find Contract Works Insurance or tradesperson insurance by hunting through countless websites, let us do it for you.
+Rather than trying to find Contract Works Insurance or tradesperson insurance by hunting through countless websites, let us or our website do it for you.

 As preferred brokers working with some of the largest insurance providers in the UK, we have immediate access to a huge range of policies for businesses, tradespeople and construction companies.
-We provide our customers with a bespoke service, creating insurance portfolios that are specifically tailored to your individual needs, and your budget.
+We provide our customers with a bespoke or package service, creating insurance portfolios that are specifically tailored to your individual needs, and your budget.